SinaMoetakef/SMNumberWheel/README.md

 @IBInspectable open var ringWidth: CGFloat
 /** Set the outer Stroke Width for ring.
 Default: 1.0 */
 @IBInspectable open var ringStroke: CGFloat
-/** Set the outer Stroke Color for ring when control is in highlighted state.
-This value is optional. */ open var strokeColorStateHighlighted: UIColor?
+/** Set the outer Stroke Color for ring when control is in highlighted state. */ open var strokeColorStateHighlighted: UIColor?
 /** Set the outer Stroke Color for ring when user is rotating his/her finger on wheel.
-(Clockwise).
-This value is optional. */ open var strokeColorStateClockwiseRotation: UIColor?
+(Clockwise). */ open var strokeColorStateClockwiseRotation: UIColor?
 /** Set the outer Stroke Color for ring when user is rotating his/her finger on wheel.
-(Counter Clockwise).
-This value is optional. */ open var strokeColorStateCounterClockwiseRotation: UIColor?
+(Counter Clockwise). */ open var strokeColorStateCounterClockwiseRotation: UIColor?
 /** Set fill color of the ring.
 Default: Tint color.
 This value is optional. */
 @IBInspectable open var ringColor: UIColor?